Convex Hull Prediction for Adaptive Video Streaming by Recurrent Learning: Experimental Results

-The overall performances of the four compared methods in terms of average BD-rates and time savings, along with their 95\% bootstrap CIs are summarized in Table \ref{table:summary}.
-It may be observed that the average BD-rate of RCN-hull was the closest to zero.
-Table \ref{table:summary} also reports the mean absolute deviations (MAD) and the standard deviations (SD) of the four compared methods.
-The predictions produced by the RCN-Hull model approximate the optimal convex hull more closely and reliably than those delivered by the proxy based and feature based approaches as implied by the lower dispersion values achieved in terms of both MAD and SD.
-The time savings achieved RCN-Hull was also the highest, significantly outperforming the interpolation based approach, though the proxy based and feature based methods attained similar savings, as shown in the first row of Table \ref{table:summary}.
+The overall performances of the four compared methods in terms of average BD-rates, average BD-rate magnitudes and time savings, along with their 95\% bootstrap CIs are summarized in Table \ref{table:summary}.
+Table \ref{table:summary} also reports the mean absolute deviations (MAD) and the standard deviations (SD) of BD-rates obtained for the four compared methods.
+The predictions produced by the RCN-Hull model approximate the optimal convex hull more closely and reliably than those delivered by the proxy based and feature based approaches as implied by the lower average BD-rate magnitudes and lower BD-rate dispersion values achieved in terms of both MAD and SD.
+The time savings achieved RCN-Hull, P-Hull and F-Hull were similar, significantly outperforming the interpolation based approach, as shown in the first row of Table \ref{table:summary}.
 This suggests that our approach is able to obtain both accurate and fast approximations of the optimal convex hulls.

-The bitrate ladders generated using RCN-Hull on six test sequences is graphically illustrated in \ref{fig:hulls}, along with those predicted by I-Hull, P-Hull and F-Hull as well as the corresponding ground truth optimal convex hulls.
-Using Fig. \ref{fig:hulls}, it may be observed that when applied on \textit{Into tree} sequence, several of the points predicted by the RCN-Hull deviated from the optimal points, justifying the higher BD-rate reported for this sequence in Table \ref{table:performance}.
-When applied on the the other sequences from \ref{fig:hulls}, the predicted points mostly matched the points on the ground truth convex hulls, except for a few missed points.
-However, the curves produced by P-Hull and F-Hull contain higher percetanges of instances of predicted points not matching the ground truth, and more missed points, as compared to the RCN-Hull predictions.
+The bitrate ladders generated using RCN-Hull on six test sequences is graphically illustrated in Fig. \ref{fig:hull_plots} \footnote{ Higher resolution plots can be viewed at \url{https://drive.google.com/drive/folders/1wiCg3AoS0r3Les60yj8ZwrliVgG3OYVs?usp=sharing}.}, along with those predicted by I-Hull, P-Hull and F-Hull as well as the corresponding ground truth optimal convex hulls.
+Using Fig. \ref{fig:hull_plots}, it may be observed the curves produced by P-Hull and F-Hull contain higher percetanges of instances of predicted points not matching the ground truth, and more missed points, as compared to the RCN-Hull predictions.